 The NGOs and social development organizations we partner with have a manpower crunch and logistical issues, even a hand in the construction and repair work is much appreciated.
 Our program is flexible to accommodate multiple skills, provided that you want to use them.

 Apart from the volunteer work, life in Ghana is relaxed and easy.
 By spending time with the locals you will learn about their elaborate festivals, the local cuisine comprising of Banku and Fufu - Ghana's most famous dishes, their colorful dresses and the music and dances.

 Our programs in Ghana have been very successful and the volunteers have made significant impact in the lives of local Ghanaian communities.
-Read more about the Ghana Volunteer Experience
+Download free guidebook of Ghana to get more details

 Quick facts about Ghana - Tamale